PedroSAndre/Titan-Tetris/README.md

 ## Authors:
 * Pedro Silva André
-* José Alberto Cavaleiro Henriques
+* José Alberto Cavaleiro Henriques (helped in the conceptual phase)

 **Disclaimer:** This code was created with educational purposes only.
 It will not be used in any commercial application whatsoever